 Helen served twenty-three years as a Trustee of the Board for Certification of Genealogists.
 She served as President from October 1989 to October 1994 and again from October 1998 to October 1999.
 She designed the certification logos used today by Board-certified associates.
 With Thomas W. Jones, Helen edited the BCG Genealogical Standards Manual.
 She developed and coordinated the Professional Genealogy Track at Samford University Institute of Genealogy and Historical Research.
 She was editor and contributing author of North Carolina Research, a unique publication existing only for the state of North Carolina, which provides genealogical research guidance transcending geographical boundaries.
 Helen wrote several chapters of Professional Genealogy: A Manual for Researchers, Writers, Editors, Lecturers, and Librarians including the chapter on lecturing.
 Her extensive scholarly publications include the seminal National Genealogical Society Quarterly study “Sally Heming’s Children: A Genealogical Analysis of the Evidence.”
 Interviews with Helen are featured in the National Genealogical Society’s popular video series “Paths To Your Past” at https://www.ngsgenealogy.org/.

-2018 Leary Distinguished Lecturer
+2019 Leary Distinguished Lecturer - to be announced

 Roster of Helen F. M. Leary Distinguished Lecturers

 Laura Murphy DeGrazia, CG.
 “Why Is ‘Reasonably Exhaustive Research’ so Important to the Genealogical Proof Standard?”
 2010 FGS Conference.

 Donn Devine, JD, CG, CGL.
 “Case Studies on Applying DNA to Family History Research.”
 2008 FGS Conference.

 Kay Haviland Freilich, CG, CGL, FNGS.
 “Research Strategies That Work.”
 2014 NGS Conference.